alekseyzimin/EviAnn_release/README.md

 -r AND one or more of the -p -u or -e must be supplied.
 ```
+EviAnn saves progress from all intermediate steps.
+If EviAnn run stops for any reason (computer rebooted or out of disk space), just re-run the same command and EviAnn will pick up from the latest successfuly completed stage.

+EviAnn uses the input genome file name as prefix for intermediate/output files.
+If the input genome file is genome.fasta, then the final annotation files are named genome.fasta.pseudo_label.gff, genome.fasta.proteins.fasta and genome.fasta.transcripts.fasta.
+These files contain annotation is gff format, sequences of proteins (amino-acids) and transcripts.

 # Example use:

+## Case 1.
+Annotation with RNA-seq data and proteins form related species

-Suppose that you have two pairs of RNA-seq files rna1_R1.fastq, rna1_R2.fastq, rna2_R1.fastq, rna2_R2.fastq, and protein sequences from several related species that you would like to use for annotation.
+Suppose that you are annotating genome sequence in genome.fasta.
+You have two pairs of RNA-seq files rna1_R1.fastq, rna1_R2.fastq, rna2_R1.fastq, rna2_R2.fastq, and protein sequences from several related species that you would like to use for annotation.
 The proteins from all related species must be in fasta format.
-The individual files must be concatenated into a single fasta file:
+The individual files containing protein sequences must be concatenated into a single fasta file:
 ```
-cat protein1.faa protein2.faa > proteins.faa
+cat protein1.faa protein2.faa > proteins_all.faa
 ```
 Next you need to create a file that lists all RNA-seq data (e.g. paired.txt here).
 This file must contain the names of the reads files with absolute paths, two per line, forward and then reverse, for example:
 ```